EB-CDPHE/Data-requests/25.Hosp Admissions by Race/README.md

 ## Hospitalization rates (7d) by Race/Ethnicity is the Tableau workbook used to generate final charts

-The workbook connects to the two data sources described above, i.e.:
+The workbook connects to the two data sources described above:
 1. County_Population
 2. COPHS_fix